 Claudia Loeber joined the Pioneers coaching staff during the fall of 2018.

 Loeber began rowing as a high school freshman on the Cooper River in New Jersey.
-She then went on to row as a four-year varsity student-athlete at Temple in Philadelphia, Penn.
+She then went on to row as a four-year varsity student-athlete at Temple in Philadelphia.
 During her three years in the varsity eight-plus, Loeber participated in some of the nation’s biggest regattas including the San Diego Crew Classic, Dad Vail and Head of the Charles.
 She was named as a national scholar-athlete her senior year and graduated with a Bachelor of Fine Arts in photography.

 As the Row New York masters coach, Loeber grew the team to a 40-plus-person roster over four seasons and guided them to medals at Head of the Schuylkill, Carnegie Lake, Navy Day and Masters Nationals Regattas.
 She also brought teams to Head of the Charles and Canadian Henley.
 As a youth coach at Riverdale Country School, Loeber turned the team around in three seasons, boating successful crews at the New York Regional Championships Regatta and taking crews to Scholastic National Championships in New Jersey.